fuzzzerd/fmdata/README.md

 # FMData: a C# client for FileMaker

-FMData is a C# wrapper for accessing data from FileMaker databases.
+FMData is a C# client for accessing data from FileMaker databases.

 | Package | Build Status |  MyGet Version | Nuget Version | Nuget Downloads |
 |---|---|---|---|---|